When classes end, the day is just beginning.

 Time is important — time to think, time to play, time to breathe.
 From early morning classes to late night conversations, the power of the Pomfret Experience comes from the moments between the moments: over meals, in the dorms, at the movies.
 This is only possible at a school where everyone lives and works and learns together.
 A place like Pomfret.

 Roll out of bed, take a quick shower, and head over to the dining hall for breakfast.
-Made-to-order omelets with a teammate, one last review of your presentation notes, and you’re ready to meet the day head-on.
+Made-to-order omelets with a friend, one last review of your presentation notes, and you’re ready to meet the day head-on.

 Make yourself comfortable.
 This Centennial math classroom includes modular furniture, writable desks, a short throw projector, and an idea wall.
 You’ll be here for the next 80 minutes, calculating how much load a suspension bridge can tolerate with six other classmates.
 Later on, in English, you’ll be revising an original short story called Hilltop Zombie Apocalypse.
 Then, in entrepreneurship, you and your team will be pitching an idea for solar energy to a visiting alumnus who specializes in renewables.